jess-moloney/mini-project-4/README.md

     - 69 % of all loan applications are approved
     - The largest difference in approval rates is between applicants with a credit history (79% approval rate) and those without a credit history (7% approval rate)
     - There are large imbalances in the number of applicants belonging to different categories
-    - Applicant / Coapplicant Income features are positively skewed due to a small number of extremely high values
+    - Applicant / Coapplicant Income & Loan Amount features are positively skewed due to a small number of extremely high values

 ## Process